interactiveaudiolab/MCFT/README.md

 # MCFT
-Source code for Multi-resolution Common Fate Transform.
+This toolbox is a MATLAB implementation of the Multi-resolution Common Fate Transform.